-If you've searched for resources on the ACT online, you've probably noticed that there are a lot more sites devoted to the SAT than the ACT.
-Even though the ACT is ever more popular among students, the test prep resources don't seem to have quite caught up yet.
-That's why you search for ACT vocabulary and get referred to lists of obscure SAT vocabulary, or try to find ACT Questions of the Day and often find them not all that specific to the test.
+If you've searched for ACT resources online, you've probably noticed that there are a lot more sites devoted to the SAT than the ACT.
+Even though the ACT is just as popular among students, the test-prep resources don't seem to have quite caught up yet.
+That's why you'll often search for ACT vocabulary and get referred to lists of obscure SAT vocabulary words, or try to find ACT Questions of the Day only to realize they're not all that specific to the test.

-In terms of ACT-specific content and strategy guides, I think PrepScholar far outstrips the competition in its level of detail and authenticity.
-You can also find some helpful strategies for the Reading and English sections, as well as the essay, on Erica Meltzer's blog, The Critical Reader.
-Finally, for some general reading about the purpose of the ACT and the approaches you can take, you might check out Sparknotes.
+In terms of ACT-specific content and strategy guides, I believe that PrepScholar far outstrips the competition in its level of detail and authenticity.
+As we'll discuss more below, though, you can also find some helpful strategies for ACT Reading, English, and Writing on Erica Meltzer's blog, The Critical Reader, and learn about the purpose of the ACT and the approaches you can take through SparkNotes.

-PrepScholar has a wide variety of in depth guides with specific, real ACT examples.
-We break down exactly what's tested on each section, along with suggested study schedules and strategies for guessing and managing your time.
-We also customize our advice to make it relevant for students at all grade levels and with all different target scores and schedules.
+PrepScholar offers a wide variety of in-depth guides with specific, realistic ACT examples.
+We break down exactly what's tested on each section and give you suggested study schedules to help you manage your time as well as strategies for guessing.
+What's more, we customize our advice to make it relevant to students of all grade levels and with all different target scores and schedules.

-Some especially helpful guides that break down exactly what's on each section of the ACT are the following:
+Here are some of our especially helpful guides that break down exactly what's tested on each section of the ACT: